NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 No. 3 Texas Tech bodied the smaller No. 14 Northern Kentucky 72-57, but there are still questions when an opponent (like the Mountaineers) can body the team back.

-8. Michigan State
+8. Michigan State Spartans

 Don't pencil in Michigan State for a deep tourney run.
 Mark it in ink.

-Few programs have had as much success as the Spartans, particularly without an endless supply of blue chippers.
-But the No. 2 Spartans didn't look invincible Friday, shaking off early troubles to move past No. 15 Bradley, 76-65.
+Few programs have had as much success as the Spartans, particularly without an endless supply of blue-chippers.
+But the No. 2 Spartans didn't look invincible, shaking off early troubles to move past No. 15 Bradley 76-65.

-Cassius Winston and his 26 points pulled it out as the minutes ticked down.
-But this can't feel good in East Lansing, and that's before you factor in coach Tom Izzo's on-court outburst, which is a bona fide distraction.
+Cassius Winston pulled it out as the minutes ticked down.
+But this can't feel good in East Lansing, and that's before you factor in coach Tom Izzo's on-court outburst, even if his players backed him up.

 7. Tennessee Volunteers